Donna DE Lory

 But the singer’s adventurous spirit was pulling her in other directions—deep into world music and the spiritual life.
 So she struck out on her own as an independent artist with 2000’s Bliss, co-produced by Game of Thrones cellist Cameron Stone.
 The album’s single, “On and On,’ remixed by Junior Vasquez, became a Billboard Top 10 Dance hit in 2000.
 And in 2003, De Lory collaborated with electronic music producer Mac Quayle on the 9/11 tribute track “The Hurting.”

-Other aspects of Bliss pointed toward the more spiritual direction De Lory would take on now-classic records like The Lover and the Beloved, Sky is Open and Sanctuary, which became the soundtrack for the burgeoning yoga/mindfulness movement.
+Other aspects of Bliss pointed toward the more spiritual direction De Lory would take on now-classic records like The Lover and the Beloved, Sky is Open, Sanctuary and Gone Beyond, which have become the soundtrack for the global yoga/mindfulness movement.
 By turns ethereal, danceable and heartfelt, her impeccably-produced recordings are complemented by transcendently beautiful music videos for tracks like “Piano Man,” “Listen” and “Heaven-Atom Smith Remix,” which have amassed over one million views on YouTube.